 This does not mean being dramatic and making exaggerated hand gestures.
 You can bring expression in your speech without even raising a finger.

-Mastering the skill of being making an impact when you speak and yet be brief is a skill which you must try and cultivate.
+Mastering the skill of making an impact when you speak and yet being brief is a skill which you must try and cultivate.

 The biggest deterrent in improving communication skills is the fear of public speaking.
 Participating in declamations, debates, and spoken word platforms not only rids you of the fear but also gives the best exposure you can get.